 I absolutely love organizing and throwing birthday parties for my children.
 It’s one of those things I can get completely immersed in what with all the planning and creativity.
 I also might be overcompensating for the fact I’ve never had a birthday party of my own!
 They don’t get a big party every year, sometimes it’s just cake and ice cream with a few friends, but every now and then we go all out and throw a whopper of a party.

 This week saw our youngest son turn six years old.
 A perfect time for throwing one of those no-holds-barred birthday parties where the entire class gets invited for a spree.

 Our youngest wanted a Super Mario birthday party, so, although it took a bit of forward planning, a super Super Mario party he got!

-First thing is first, a top notch party requires top notch invitations!
-There are quite a variety of ready made Mario themed invitations out there, but for this party that wouldn’t do.
+First thing is first, a top-notch party requires top-notch invitations!
+There is quite a variety of ready-made Mario themed invitations out there, but for this party that wouldn’t do.
 I had to make something unusual, and when I found this idea over on Celebrate the Big and Small I knew those were what I wanted to make, with a few adaptations.